A Guide to Modern Decorating With Black & White

 When you have a mostly black and white space and add a punch of color, you put the spotlight on that particular hue and piece.

 Imagine a completely black and white space with the addition of a green velvet lounge chair.
 Absolutely divine, darling.
 Think about what colors bring you the most joy, and look for a way to incorporate these as design elements into your black and white space.
-It could be as small as a green velvet pillow set added to your bed or sofa, or as grande as a pink headboard when the rest of your space is black and white.
+It could be as small as a green velvet pillow set added to your modern bed or sofa, or as grande as a pink headboard when the rest of your space is black and white.

 Whether you’re ready to go all the way with a full black and white color scheme, or you just want to dip your toe in the monochromatic waters, it’s easy to see why this classic combo is such a popular choice.
 With scale, texture, pattern, and a pop of color in mind, you’re equipped with everything you need to create a black and white space that’s anything but boring.